Why am I unable to save a file on my computer?

 - Check/uncheck the appropriate check boxes, making sure that no permissions are Denied, and that all permissions are Allowed.

 - Click OK to close the window.
 Click OK again to close the Properties window.

 If you cannot change the permissions because you are not the administrator, contact your IT department or system administrator to request write permission to the file.

 If the location you are saving the file does not have sufficient disk space to store the file, the operation fails.

-Free up some space on the disk, or Save as… to another location that has enough free space.
+Free up some space on the disk, or Save as to another location with enough free space.
 To determine the available space, see: How to find how much hard drive space is available.